mindstorm8191/settlersandwarlords/README.md

 # Land aquisition process
 1) Scout - enter the land with scouts and determine what level of civilization exists there.
+2) Send formal units
-2a) Army assault - If the scout sent was killed or did not return, the player may choose to attack the land by force, possibly overthrowing whatever
+  * Army assault - If the scout sent was killed or did not return, the player may choose to attack the land by force, possibly overthrowing whatever
-2b) Survey mission - If no civilization was found in the land, the player may send a small army to survey the lands 2c) Meet the neighbors
+  * Survey mission - If no civilization was found in the land, the player may send a small army to survey the lands
+  * Meet the neighbors.
+This can result in one of many situations:
     * Formal greeting - Player will send embassadors to meet the citizens there, and determine what type of situation they're in.
     * Trading situations - From dire to comfortable
     * Safety situations - from dire to comfortable.
-Groups in dire situations will be open to
+Groups in dire situations will be more open to unbalanced trades and troop occupation
-      - Desperate for certain resources (such as food) and have no resources to trade away.
+      * Desperate for certain resources (such as food) and have nothing useful to trade away.
-      - Desperate for something but have something else to trade
+      * Desperate for something but have something else to trade
-      - Settled in and not have any need for trading
+      * Settled in and not have any need for trading
-      - Willing to trade certain resources, but not be in need of anything
+      * Willing to trade certain resources, but not be in need of anything
     * Relations level - from very poor to very good.
 Some newly found civilizations may not want any interaction, or may even view the player as hostile to start with.
     * The embassador will also determine how open they are to outsiders.